 Find a Therapist for Stress with Talkspace

 Everyone experiences stress, but if high stress levels are interfering with your day-to-day life, it’s time to take action.
-A stress counseling service can provide you with tools and coping mechanisms that will help you deal with your stress the right way.
+A stress counseling service can provide you with tools and coping mechanisms that will help you relieve stress the right way.
 Don’t let chronic stress take over your life.
 A therapist can give you the help and support you need.

 1. Stress In America.
 American Psychological Association; 2007:3-7. https://www.apa.org/pubs/reports/2007-stress.doc.
 Accessed June 30, 2022.

 2. Dimsdale J. Psychological Stress and Cardiovascular Disease.
 J Am Coll Cardiol.
 2008;51(13):1237-1246. doi:10.1016/j.jacc.2007.12.024. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2633295/.
 Accessed June 30, 2022.

 3. Khoury B, Sharma M, Rush S, Fournier C. Mindfulness-based stress reduction for healthy individuals: A meta-analysis.
 J Psychosom Res.
 2015;78(6):519-528. doi:10.1016/j.jpsychores.2015.03.009. https://linkinghub.elsevier.com/retrieve/pii/S002239991500080X.
 Accessed June 30, 2022.